 While there is no definitive answer, there are several theories about the cause of a cat’s chattering.
 It’s a facet of cat behavior that scientists haven’t yet explained, so most of the theories are just that: only theories.
 But it is an interesting question to think about – another curiosity of cats!
 Below are some of the most popular hypotheses.

 - Chattering mimics a kill or death bite: the theory goes that cats mimic the bite to the back of the neck they would usually perform when terminating prey.
 And that the site of a bird, rodent or other small animal is enough to drive a cat to perform a version of this action intuitively.

-- British anthropologist Desmond Morris, suggests in his book about feline behaviour, Catwatching, that chattering is a “vacuum activity”.
-That is a behaviour that occurs when an animal is unable to perform the actual activity.
+- British anthropologist Desmond Morris, suggests in his book about feline behavior, Catwatching, that chattering is a “vacuum activity”.
+That is a behavior that occurs when an animal is unable to perform the actual activity.

-- Some animal behaviourists suggest that the chatter is a response to the frustration of being able to see prey but not reach it.
-That prey being near but untouchable is so provocative that it causes a cat to express themselves physically.
+- Some animal behaviorists suggest that the chatter is a response to the frustration of being able to see prey but not reach it.
+That prey being near, but untouchable is so provocative that it causes a cat to express themselves physically.

 - Similarly, another theory posits that cats experience a rush of adrenaline when they spot a bird and that this causes the cat to chatter and chirp.
 The chirp is an expression of excitement at seeing something cats want to chase – some kitties even chatter and chirp at their toys.

 Could it be an attempt to mimic prey?